What Is a Static Website, How Does It Work, and How to Make One

 After finalizing the design, go to Page and Navigation and click the gear icon next to the newly created web page.
 Select Make Homepage to set it as your website’s front page.

 From this menu, you can also create multiple web pages for your site.
-You can remove others from the template if your static site uses the one-page design.
+You can remove others from the template if your static site uses the one-page website design.

 Note that your template may have interactive elements like a subscription form.
 Since static sites generally don’t have them, you may want to click and press Backspace to remove them.